SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

 - how to trap error messages

 ### Trapping undefined variables
-Bash has a built in command *set* which control shell attributes.
+Bash has a built-in command *set* which control shell attributes.
 In particular, we are interested in *set -u*.
 From the manual:

 ~~~
 -u      Treat  unset  variables  and  parameters other than the special